conduktor/conduktor-docs/src/pages/changelog/Console-1.36.0.md

 As a result of the work to enable this new authentication mode, customers are required to delete their existing Partner Zones and re-create them.

-Find more about the [supported authentication mode types](/platform/reference/resource-reference), and about the [creation of partner zones](/platform/navigation/partner-zones).
+To find out more, head over to the documentation for the [supported authentication mode types](/platform/reference/resource-reference/console/#partner-zone) and the [prerequisites for creating partner zones](/platform/navigation/partner-zones/#prerequisites).

 ### Conduktor Trust